The Deligne-Simpson Problem: The tubular case

-The indecomposables of a given slope $q\in\Q$ are semistable, and form a uniserial abelian category whose Auslander-Reiten components are tubes \cite[Theorem 5.6]{GL}.
-It follows that $\Hom(\E,\F)=0$ if $\E$ and $\F$ are indecomposable with $\mu(\E) > \mu(\F)$.
-The simple objects in this category are the stable parabolic sheaves of slope $q$.
-Moreover this category is equivalent to the category of torsion parabolic sheaves \cite[Theorem 4.4]{LM}, so the ranks of the inhomogeneous tubes are equal to the components of $\mathbf{w}$.
+The representation theory of a tubular weighted projective line has been worked out by Geigle and Lenzing \cite{GL} and Lenzing and Meltzer \cite{LM}.
+The indecomposable parabolic bundles of a given slope $q\in\Q$ are all semistable, from which it follows that $\Hom(\E,\F)=0$ for indecomposables $\E$ and $\F$ with $\mu(\E)>\mu(\F)$.
+Next, the indecomposables of slope $q$ determine a uniserial length category $\CC_q$, stable under Serre duality.
+The Auslander--Reiten components are all tubes \cite[Theorem 5.6]{GL}, and the relative simple objects in $\CC_q$ are precisely the stable parabolic sheaves.
+Finally, the category $\CC_q$ is equivalent to the category of torsion parabolic sheaves \cite[Theorem 4.4]{LM}, so the ranks of the inhomogeneous tubes are equal to the components of $\bw$.

-\begin{lem} Suppose $T$ is an inhomogeneous tube of slope $q\in\Q$ and $\E$ is the direct sum of one copy of each stable parabolic bundle in $T$.
+\begin{lem} Let $T$ be a tube of slope $q\in\Q$ and set $\E$ to be the direct sum of one copy of each stable parabolic bundle in $T$.